dysthesis/n/README.md

-# zk - a command-line Zettelkasten bookkeeping utility
+# n - a command-line notetaking utility

 This project is a command-line utility for managing Zettelkasten-style notes.
 It is intended primarily for personal use